afk-procrastinator/super-plex-stack/README.md

 > The stack uses Gluetun for VPN connectivity, which I have preconfigured for ProtonVPN but supports many other providers.
 You can see the full list of providers and the documentation for how to configure them [here](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).

 5. Run `docker compose up -d` to start the stack.
 6. Profit!
 After setting up the apps, of course.
 Add media via Overseerr (or by manually adding them to Radarr and Sonarr).
-See the [App Setup](#app-setup) section for more information.
+See the App Setup section for more information, and use documentation for each app to finish setting them up.

 ### 🌐 Ngnix